regymm/quasiSoC/README.md

 ## Quasi SoC

 Crappy RISC-V CPU and fancy peripherals designed to be useful.
-Nommu Linux capable.
+No-MMU Linux capable.
 Free-software toolchain ready.
 Prioritize compatibility and easy-to-understand -- if I can write this, you also can.

 ![](doc/design.png)